Small Bathroom Remodel: 7 DIY Projects

 Is it cheaper to retile the floor or paint bathroom floor tiles?

-n most cases, painting and stenciling existing tile is the more budget-friendly option.
+In most cases, painting and stenciling existing tile is more budget-friendly.
 Retiling means buying new tile, renting or buying tools, and possibly dealing with subfloor issues.
 Painting bathroom floor tiles lets you keep the tile you have and just update the surface, which is why I chose it for this budget small bathroom remodel.

 Share the ♥︎